-As regards the function of supervisory director or non-executive member of a one-tier-board, the income tax section above has already stated that for both relationships from 2018 there will no longer be a fictitious employment relationship and corresponding withholding obligation.
-There will however still be the option via the opting-in regulation to create or maintain an employment relationship, for example in the case of a non-executive board member who qualifies for the 30% scheme discussed below.
+As regards the function of supervisory director or non-executive member of a one-tier-board, the income tax section above has already stated that for both relationships there is no fictitious employment relationship and corresponding withholding obligation.
+There is however the option via the opting-in regulation to create or maintain an employment relationship, for example in the case of a non-executive board member who qualifies for the 30% scheme discussed below.